TarsCloud/K8STARS/baseserver/README.EN.md

 3. tars registry

-   Use `kubectl apply -f registry.yaml` to deploy tars registry.
+   Use `kubectl apply -f yaml/registry.yaml` to deploy tars registry.
    If your k8s was not used in the process of creating the db, please edit the data path in the `registry.yaml` file accordingly.

 4. tarsweb

-   Use `kubectl apply -f tarsweb.yaml` to deploy.
+   Use `kubectl apply -f yaml/tarsweb.yaml` to deploy.
    By default tarsweb uses port 3000，Or you may use a method of your choice, and check the status on your browser.

    Note: when the current tarsweb version is not compatible with k8s' scenarios, the page has restart/stop options, but they will not execute successfully.

 5. Deploying other services

-   In tarsnotify for instance, please use `kubectl apply -f registry.ymal` to deploy.
+   In `tarsnotify` for instance, please use `kubectl apply -f yaml/registry.yaml` to deploy.
 All db configurations can be edited accordingly.
     All other services can be deployed in this fashion，as you may simply change `tarsnotify` to your desired service.
 Currently available services：
       1. tarslog
       2. tarsconfig
       3. tarsproperty